rajat4665/Convert-your-ubuntu-into-Mac-OS/README.md

 <h3></h3>
 <h3>Step 9:Now open XO.for.Dash.to.DOCK this directory and perform some commands</h3>
 "XO.for.Dash.to.DOCK/DOCK Settings/Gnome Version 3.30 - 3.32.md" open it and run all command in your terminal one by one.
-<h3>Step 10: Time to work on lock screen</h3>
+<h3>Step 10: Time to work on the lock screen</h3>
-Go to this link "https://www.gnome-look.org/p/1207015/" and go to its files setcion download files according to your Unbuntu version and extract it.
+Go to this link "https://www.gnome-look.org/p/1207015/" and go to its files section download files according to your Unbuntu version and extract it.

-now open this folder and locate install.sh file , now open terminal here and paste two following commands.
+now open this folder and locate install.sh file, now open terminal here and paste two following commands.
 <ul>
 	<li>sudo chmod +x install.sh</li>
 	<li>./install.sh</li>
 </ul>
-now go to the folder where have extracted "HighSierra-wallpapers" this folder , now open it right click on wallpaper which you want to set as background.
+now go to the folder where have extracted "HighSierra-wallpapers" this folder, now open it right click on wallpaper which you want to set as background.
 <ul>
-	<li>now right click on in and select set as wallpaper</li>
+	<li>now right-click on in and select set as wallpaper</li>
-	<li>now again right click on same image and you will see script option in this menu click on and select setAsWallpaper option.</li>
+	<li>now again right-click on the same image and you will see script option in this menu click on and select set as wallpaper option.</li>
 </ul>
-<h3>Step 11: customise top bar</h3>
+<h3>Step 11: customize the top bar</h3>
 <ul>
 	<li>go to this link "https://extensions.gnome.org/extension/104/netspeed/" and turn it ON.</li>
-	<li>open tweak and go to the top bar , here enable battery percentage</li>
+	<li>open tweak and go to the top bar, here enable battery percentage</li>
 </ul>
 <img class="alignnone size-full wp-image-161" src="https://getpython.files.wordpress.com/2019/09/screenshot-from-2019-09-23-04-23-11.png" alt="Screenshot from 2019-09-23 04-23-11" width="1203" height="406" />
 <h3>Step 12: Configure fonts settings</h3>